linode/docs/docs/guides/applications/big-data/how-to-install-apache-kafka/index.md

 gpg: Good signature from "Bill Bejeck (CODE SIGNING KEY) <bbejeck@apache.org>" [unknown]
     {{< /output >}}
     {{< note >}}
 `Gpg` might warn you the "key is not certified with a trusted signature".
 Unfortunately, there is no easy way to confirm the authenticity of the signer, and for most deployments, this is not necessary.
-For unqualified authentication for high-security deployments, follow the steps for "Validating Authenticity of a Key" on the [*Apache Kafka Authentication page*](https://www.apache.org/info/verification.html).
+For unqualified authentication for high-security deployments, follow the steps for *Validating Authenticity of a Key* on the [Apache Kafka Authentication page](https://www.apache.org/info/verification.html).
 {{< /note >}}

 1. Extract the files with the `tar` utility.
 After the extraction process is complete, either delete the archive or store it in a secure place elsewhere on your system.